Maushundb/bmusings/content/blog/react-ramda-deep-dive-pt-2/index.md

 date: '2019-03-02T13:30'
 ---

-In Part 1, we saw some of the benefits we get from strictly adhering to basic functional principles in our frontend React and Redux application.
+In [Part One](https://www.bmusings.io/react-ramda-deep-dive-pt-1/), we saw some of the benefits we get from strictly adhering to basic functional principles in our frontend React and Redux application.
 However, as with all engineering decisions, this comes with its own set of tradeoffs we'll have to consider.

 These tradeoffs include: